-- 10.1 Before any other assessment of the complaint begins, the Monitoring Officer will need to be satisfied that your complaint meets ALL of the following criteria:- - it is a complaint against one or more named Members of the Authority; and - the named Member was in office at the time of the alleged conduct and the Code of Conduct was in force at the time; and - the complaint, if proven, would be a breach of the Code. - 10.2 If your complaint fails to meet one or more of these criteria it cannot be progressed as a potential breach of the Code and you will be informed that no further action will be taken in respect of your complaint.
+- 10.1 Before any other assessment of the complaint begins, the Monitoring Officer will need to be satisfied that your complaint meets ALL of the following criteria: - it is a complaint against one or more named Members of the Authority; and - the named Member was in office at the time of the alleged conduct and the Code of Conduct was in force at the time; and - the complaint, if proven, would be a breach of the Code. - 10.2 If your complaint fails to meet one or more of these criteria it cannot be progressed as a potential breach of the Code and you will be informed that no further action will be taken in respect of your complaint.

 (b).
-Other Assessment Criteria
+Other Assessment Criteria (The Public Interest Test)

-- 10.3 If your complaint meets the above criteria, it may be that the Monitoring Officer, following consultation with the Independent Person, may still decide to take no further action in respect of your complaint if one or more of the following applies:- - your complaint falls within any of the areas that CANNOT be dealt with under this procedure see Section 6 of this guide; - if your complaint discloses such a minor or technical breach of the Code that it would not in the public interest to pursue it; - it is felt you have not provided sufficient information on which to base a decision on whether the complaint should be investigated or some other action taken; - your complaint is about someone who is no longer a Member of this Authority BUT is a Member of another Authority.
-In this case, your complaint may be referred to the Monitoring Officer of the other authority concerned; - your complaint has been the subject of an investigation or other action relating to the Code of Conduct, or by other regulatory authorities, and there is nothing to be gained by further action being taken; - your complaint is about something that happened over six months or more ago and it would be unfair, unreasonable or otherwise not in the public interest to pursue the matter unless the Monitoring Officer feels there are exceptional reasons to pursue it;
+- 10.3 If your complaint meets the above criteria, it may be that the Monitoring Officer, following consultation with the Independent Person, may still decide to take no further action in respect of your complaint if it is felt that to do so would not be in the public interest.
+This is likely to be the case where one or more of the following applies: - your complaint falls within any of the areas that CANNOT be dealt with under this procedure - see Section 6 of this guide; - if the Member you are complaining about has remedied or made reasonable endeavours to remedy the matter and the complaint does not disclose sufficiently serious potential breaches of the Code to merit further consideration: - if your complaint discloses such a minor or technical breach of the Code that it would not in the public interest to pursue it; - it is felt you have not provided sufficient information on which to base a decision on whether the complaint should be investigated or some other action taken: - your complaint is about someone who is no longer a Member of this Authority BUT is a Member of another Authority.
+In this case, your complaint may be referred to the Monitoring Officer of the other authority concerned; - your complaint has been the subject of an investigation or other action relating to the Code of Conduct, or by other regulatory authorities, and there is nothing to be gained by further action being taken;

-- your complaint is considered to be not sufficiently serious to warrant further action; - if the Member you are complaining about has remedied or made reasonable endeavours to remedy the matter and the complaint does not disclose sufficiently serious potential breaches of the Code to merit further consideration; or - your complaint appears to be simply malicious, politically motivated or "tit-for-tat"; and - it would otherwise be inappropriate to expend the Authority's resources on determining the complaint, having regard to its circumstances, any previous related complaint and the public interest.
+- your complaint appears to be simply malicious, politically motivated or "tit-for-tat"; - your complaint is about something that happened six months or more ago and it would be unfair, unreasonable or otherwise not in the public interest to pursue the matter unless the Monitoring Officer feels there are exceptional reasons to pursue it; - it would otherwise be inappropriate to expend the Authority's resources on determining the complaint, having regard to its circumstances, any previous related complaint and the public interest.